intelops/scsctl/README.md

   	- Submit new PR/MR along with signed git commit when packages update in codebase is done
   	- Build the new container image by using cosign keyless mode (preferred method to use)  or key mode

+> Future goals:
+> - Visualize code call flow like call graph, context, AST, CFG, PDG, etc., as graph diagrams using code property graph concept and neo4j graph database.
+Also, show dependencies graph flow from static and run-time data collected by profiling tools & falco, along with vulnerabilities, plus historical data by mapping historical changes in the code flow & packages.
+Something like Graph Buddy and Context Buddy as IDE plug-ins.
+> - Another visualization is by showing graph flow of all the dependencies in the application, containers, k8s manifests, etc., with all the changes happening when scsctl is used for automation.

 ### Usage